Student career readiness

 6. Once you have completed the inventory for a course, consider how you will make your students' development of these skills more apparent to them.
 One good way to do this is by using the Transparency in Learning and Teaching (TILT) model for your assignment design.
 Contact us for further details on TILT.

-If you and your colleagues in your program decide to work on career readiness at the program level, you can use this Career readiness - program map to complete (Word template) to create a bird's-eye view.
+If you and your colleagues in your program decide to work on career readiness at the program level, you can complete this Career readiness program-level map (Word template to follow) to create a bird's-eye view.
 Here are some suggestions on how to go about that:

 1. Remember only to compile data for the required courses in your major so that you can be sure that it applies to all students on your program.